 Burke - Kirby is a very small town located in the state of Vermont.
 With a population of 2,251 people and just one neighborhood, Burke - Kirby is the 108th largest community in Vermont.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Burke - Kirby is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Burke - Kirby is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Burke - Kirby is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Burke - Kirby who work in sales jobs (12.43%), management occupations (12.13%), and teaching (9.27%).

 A relatively large number of people in Burke - Kirby telecommute to their jobs.
 Overall, about 22.88% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.